rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 Since in this example our api calls are main producers of our state we can connect them to state using `connect` method.

 Let's start with initialization.
-Event `init$` and trigger `@Input set id` remains the same but now we can remove `tap` operator from our `initHandler$` and simply return raw data from our api.
+Event `init$` and trigger `@Input set id` remains the same, but now we can remove the `tap` operator from our `initHandler$` and simply return raw data from our API.

 ```ts
 initHandler$ = this.init$.pipe(switchMap((id) => this.api.get(id)));